Defining Routes

 Providing the <Router/>

 Routing behavior is provided by the <Router/> component.
-This should usually be somewhere near the root of your application, the rest of the app.
+This should usually be somewhere near the root of your application, wrapping the rest of the app.

 You shouldn’t try to use multiple <Router/>s in your app.
 Remember that the router drives global state: if you have multiple routers, which one decides what to do when the URL changes?